Welcome to the first edition of the Burrell Blog for 2018.

-Portfolio Settings to commence 2017/18 financial year
+Portfolio Settings to commence 2017/18 Financial Year

 US Stock Market

+The strategy to remain fully weighted to Australian equities continues on a risk return basis.
 The dividend yield driver is alive and well in Australia with strong dividend yields likely to continue to underpin the Australian market, such that no dramatic collapse is anticipated.

 Disclaimer & Disclosure: Burrell Stockbroking Pty Ltd and its associates state that they and/or their families or companies or trusts may have an interest in the securities mentioned in this report and do receive commissions or fees from the sale or purchase of securities mentioned therein.
 Burrell Stockbroking and its associates also state that the comments are intended to provide information to our clients exclusively and reflects our view on the securities concerned and does not take account of the appropriateness of the recommendation for any particular client who should obtain specific professional advice from his or her Burrell Stockbroking Pty Ltd advisor on the suitability of the recommendation.
 Whilst we believe that the statements herein are based on accurate and reliable information, no warranty is given to its accuracy and completeness and Burrell Stockbroking Pty Ltd, its Directors and employees do not accept any liability for any loss arising as a result of a person acting thereon.